emontzkajnl/livability/wp-content/plugins/wp-asset-clean-up/readme.txt

 4. Homepage CSS & JS Management (List sorted by location)

 == Changelog ==
+= 1.3.9.9 =
+* Fix: Server Side Request Forgery (SSRF) has been discovered on an AJAX call within the CSS/JS manager; New parameters were added to the call to avoid any unsanitized input

+= 1.3.9.8 =
+* Fix: Avoid deprecated PHP notice if PHP version >= 8.1; A "null" parameter was passed to the native WordPress function add_submenu_page(), instead of an empty string ''
+* Fix: When using Query Monitor, the "Update" button from the CSS/JS manager was showing up on top of the bottom Query Monitor data

 = 1.3.9.7 =
 * CSS assets can now be preloaded (via the CSS/JS manager) in an async way as well * <a target="_blank" href="https://www.assetcleanup.com/docs/?p=202#preload-async-css">Read more</a>
 * Reduce the total number of SQL queries used to obtain information